Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Diffusion Model

-The Variational Auto-Encoder (VAE) \cite{ref9} is a generative model that blends the strengths of Autoencoders with probabilistic graphical models.
-Its core idea is to learn latent representations from data and subsequently generate new samples.
-VAEs achieve this by using Variational Inference (VI) to approximate the data's latent distributions.
-While they offer stable training, the quality of the generated data can sometimes be lower \cite{ref46,ref47,ref48}.
+Variational Auto-Encoder (VAE) \cite{ref9} is another generative model that combines autoencoders with probabilistic graphical models.
+It learns latent representations and generates new samples.
+The core concept is to approximate the latent distribution using Variational Inference (VI).
+The generated samples may have lower quality, but the training process is stable \cite{ref46,ref47,ref48}.

-Autoregressive Models (ARMs) \cite{ref51} are a class of generative models that operate by assuming the current data point in a sequence is dependent on preceding ones.
-Their core idea is to leverage this temporal dependence to generate new data points sequentially.
-Examples include Recurrent Neural Networks (RNNs), which employ a recursive structure for data processing, and Long Short-Term Memory (LSTM) Neural Networks, a specialized type of RNN.
-While ARMs are known for generating high-quality data, their step-by-step generation process can result in slower speeds \cite{ref49,ref50}.
+Autoregressive Models (ARMs) \cite{ref51} represent another family of generative approaches.
+They handle sequential data by modeling each data point as dependent on the ones that came before.
+The core idea of autoregressive models is to utilize the temporal dependence of sequence data to generate new data points step by step, e.g., RNN (Recurrent Neural Network) forms a recursive body in the process of processing the data; LSTM (Long Short-Term Memory Neural Network)) a kind of RNN with a special pattern.
+Autoregressive models generate the complete data by generating each part of the data step by step, which is slow in generating speed, but generating high quality \cite{ref49,ref50}.